MetLife Building: Post-completion assessment

-Later commentary
+Later assessments

-The Pan Am Building was also highly criticized after its 1980s lobby renovation.
-Carter Wiseman compared the new decorations as being gaudy in a similar manner to performer Liberace, except that "even Liberace would have blushed at the vulgarity".
-Paul Goldberger of The New York Times said that even though the previous design was "stark and unwelcoming", the new decorations created "a space that is so forced in its joy, so false and so disingenuous, that they make one yearn for some good old-fashioned coldness".
-In 1987, New York magazine conducted a poll of "more than 100 prominent New Yorkers", asking which buildings they preferred to see demolished, and the Pan Am Building ranked at the top of that list.
-Architect Robert A. M. Stern said in 1988 that the building, a "wrong-headed dream badly realized", warranted preservation from the New York City Landmarks Preservation Commission, although he rhetorically suggested tearing down the building when the Pan Am sign was replaced several years later.
+The 1980s lobby renovation generated additional criticism from architectural observers.
+Carter Wiseman compared the new interior decorations to the style of performer Liberace, writing that "even Liberace would have blushed at the vulgarity".
+Architecture critic Paul Goldberger of The New York Times wrote that while the original lobby design was "stark and unwelcoming", the renovation created "a space that is so forced in its joy, so false and so disingenuous, that they make one yearn for some good old-fashioned coldness".

+Public opinion surveys from the period reflected continuing negative sentiment.
+In 1987, New York magazine conducted a poll of over 100 prominent New Yorkers asking which buildings they would prefer to see demolished; the Pan Am Building ranked first on this list.
+By contrast, architect Robert A. M. Stern stated in 1988 that while the building represented "a wrong-headed dream badly realized", it nevertheless warranted preservation consideration from the New York City Landmarks Preservation Commission.

-By the beginning of the 21st century, some onetime critics expressed ambivalence toward the building's presence, while preservationists advocated the protection of mid-20th century buildings such as the MetLife Building.
-ArchDaily magazine described it in 2016 as "commendable for its robust form and excellent public spaces, as well as its excellent integration into the elevated arterial roads around it".
-Furthermore, the building's reputation and presence made it the setting of several films or TV shows during its history.
+By the early 21st century, some former critics began expressing more nuanced views, while preservation advocates argued for protecting mid-20th century modernist buildings like the MetLife Building.
+In 2016, ArchDaily described the building as "commendable for its robust form and excellent public spaces, as well as its excellent integration into the elevated arterial roads around it".
+The building's prominent profile has led to its use as a filming location for various movies and television productions, contributing to its recognition in popular culture.